 Children usually stop playing with make-believe friends – whether they have one, several or even a whole family of them – when they’re ready to move on.
 Imaginary friends are most likely to be around for several months, but they could be a feature of your child’s life for up to three years.

 Your child’s imaginary friend could be someone who:

 Your child is in charge of what the imaginary friend says, what the friend does and who this special friend can ‘play’ with.
 This could be part of the friend’s appeal too.

 Imaginary friends allow children to explore a make-believe world that they create all by themselves.
 In fact, children with make-believe friends might be more imaginative and more likely to enjoy fantasy play and magical stories.

 The way children play with or talk about their friends can tell you a lot about how they’re feeling.
-Make-believe friends give you insight into your child’s inner world, and her likes, dislikes and tastes.
+Make-believe friends give you insight into your child’s inner world, and his likes, dislikes and tastes.

 Children with imaginary friends can be more social and less shy than other children, and they might show more empathy in their play with other children.
 They might also be more likely to grow up into adults who are more tuned in to the needs of others.

 Here are some ideas for times when your child’s imaginary friend has become hard to handle.